sethchart/sethchart.com/content/posts/3/index.md

 ## What You Will Learn

 Do you want to do some natural language processing on job postings and need data?
-I did about a month ago when I was starting my capstone [project](https://github.com/sethchart/JobDash) for my Data Science bootcamp at Flatiron school.
+That was my situation about a month ago when I was starting my capstone [project](https://github.com/sethchart/DataJobs) for my Data Science bootcamp at Flatiron school.
 I found that [careerjet.com](https://careerjet.com) had fairly straightforward web design and over three million job postings in the United States, a great candidate for web scraping!
 In this post, I will describe my approach to scraping careerjet.com and outline a few approaches that did not workout for me.
-Hopefully, I can jump-start your NLP project on on job postings by letting you skip a few of my missteps.
+Hopefully, I can jump-start your NLP project on job postings by letting you skip a few of my missteps.

 ## My Approach
 After trying a few other approaches I decided to use [Selenium](https://pypi.org/project/selenium/) to interact with careerjet.com.